kamesh2229/Kubernetes/README.md

 A Docker Registry is an application or a server that stores the images and supplies to the users based on the request.
 A registry will help to control on the image storage, ownership and re-usability where multiple users can store, retrieve the images available in the registry as a central location.

+So from above information what we understood ?

+Applications are deployed as containers which are nothing but Docker images on Kubernetes nodes as a Kubernetes object.

+## Kubernetes Objects :

+What are Kubernetes Objects ?

+Kubernetes objects are persistent entities in the Kubernetes system.Kubernetes uses these entities to represent the state of the cluster.
+Using these objects one can understand what containerized applications are running on which nodes.

+The different Kubernetes objects available are as below

+1) Pods
+2) Namespaces
+3) Replication Controller
+4) Deployment Controller
+5) Statefulsets
+6) DaemonSets
+7) Services
+8) ConfigMaps

+lets deep dive into each of these objects and understand how to deploy applications using these objects in a Kubernetes cluster.